High Performance Git

 done

 rev-list shows the whole reachable commit set.
-The path-limited log commands ask a narrower question about one file. diff-tree makes the extra job visible: Git still walks the graph, but it also compares tree state at each step, and --follow adds rename inference on top.
+The path-limited log commands ask a narrower question about one file. diff-tree makes the extra job clear: Git still walks the graph, but it also compares tree state at each step, and --follow adds rename inference on top.

 The basic shape looks like this: